 Working abroad sounds like an adventure to many people.
-However, job search in Kuwait needs more than just the obvious Kuwait cover letter and Kuwait CV writing and translation - it requires thorough preparation.
-You will experience problems that probably did not even cross your mind when you decided to search for Kuwait jobs.
+However, a job search in Kuwait needs more than just the obvious Kuwait cover letter and Kuwait CV writing and translation - it requires thorough preparation.
+You will experience problems that probably did not even cross your mind when you decided to search for work in Kuwait.

 Your Kuwait cover letter is the very first thing an employer will see.
-The cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand delivered to an employer.
-It is common to send a one page typed cover letter with your CV.
+The cover letter is used as an introduction and should accompany your Kuwait CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.
+It is common to send one page typed cover letter with your CV.

 The purpose of your cover letter is to make sure your CV is read.
 A human or a piece of software scans job applications in seconds.
 In both cases, the reader is checking if your skills and experience match the criteria detailed in a job ad.

-Arabic is an official language of Kuwait.
+Arabic is the official language of Kuwait.
 English is widely understood and used in business and public places.

 If you are submitting an English version only, it is helpful to duplicate in Arabic your name, contact address and company names, unless you are certain that the recipient of your cover letter and CV is an English speaker.